What is SBK?

 Discovery & Research

-To understand user pain points, I combined surveys, lightweight usability testing, and persona creation.
-In one survey of 40 participants, more than half admitted they struggled to compare odds clearly, while many didn’t understand the community features.
+To ground this in user behaviour, I combined surveys, lightweight usability testing, and persona development.
+In a survey of 40 participants, more than half struggled to compare odds effectively, while many were unaware of the platform’s community features.
+Usability testing reinforced this — key flows like placing a multiples bet were slow, error-prone, and lacked clarity.

 Defining the Problem